OrionH/Tag-Bot/README.md

 The program can also pull a variable from a .env file in the program directory.

 In the program directory, create a file with no name and the extension as .env.
-Inside, set **BOT_API_TOKEN=YourTokenHere**.
+Inside, write: `BOT_API_TOKEN=YourTokenHere`

 To start the bot, navigate to the program directory in a terminal and run:
 ```